 The IHS Diabetes Care and Outcomes Audit ("Audit") is a process for assessing diabetes care and health outcomes for American Indians and Alaska Natives with diagnosed diabetes.
 Assessing the care and health of patients with diabetes on a regular basis allows health care facilities to see the strengths and weaknesses of the diabetes care they are providing.
-By carefully reviewing the results of their Audits, facilities can identify areas for improvement and implement strategies to work towards the goal of providing all diabetes patients with the highest quality of care, as outlined in the Standards of Care and Clinical Practice Recommendations: Type 2 Diabetes.
+By carefully reviewing the results of their Audits, facilities can identify areas for improvement and implement strategies to work towards the goal of providing all diabetes patients with the highest quality of care, as outlined in the Diabetes Standards of Care and Resources for Clinicians and Educators.

 To perform an Audit, data for patients with diabetes are collected at the local clinic or hospital by one of two methods:

 - Electronic audit – Extraction of data from an electronic medical record system directly into a data file, usually via the IHS Resource Patient Management System (RPMS).
 For the annual Audit, the electronic data file is then uploaded into a central database via the WebAudit's Upload Data tool.
 See Audit RPMS/DMS Information for additional resources.

 - Manual audit – Manual chart review, where one physically examines the medical record and uses its information to complete an paper Audit form [PDF – 133 KB], using the detailed Audit instructions [PDF – 645 KB] as a guide.
 For the annual Audit, data from the audit forms are then entered into a central database via the WebAudit Data Entry tool.